 When you buy paw wax, check if it is well absorbed and allows the paw to breathe.
 Paw wax will not just protect the feet in winters from cold, but in summers from heat, too.

-You have been introduced with two main difficulties outside in winters for Yorkies and how to deal with them.
+You have been introduced to two main difficulties outside in winters for Yorkies and how to deal with them.
 Now let’s continue with Yorkie winter coat and skin and how to take care of them.

-Winter coat and skin care
+Winter coat and skincare

 But worry no more, because every problem has a solution, as my wise friend used to say.

 - Put moisture in the coat.
-For this purpose the best would be a light, quality leave-in conditioner.
-Using too much of it might create an oily shine, weight the air and prevent a healthy air flow, but with the right amount it should protect the hair both being outside and inside.
+For this purpose, the best would be a light, quality leave-in conditioner.
+Using too much of it might create an oily shine, weight the air, and prevent a healthy airflow, but with the right amount, it should protect the hair both being outside and inside.
 When you use the conditioner, don’t forget to brush your Yorkie’s hair and give him a bath every 3 weeks.
 Don’t go out before the dog is completely dry!

 For the skin of the paws you might buy boots or shoes, and for both paws and nose use a balm.
 There are two kinds of balms: for protection when you want to prevent skin problems, and for treatment when you want to cure them.
 Simple as that!